3D and 4D World Modeling: A Survey: Methods: A Hierarchical Taxonomy

+For long-horizon video generation, DiVE \cite{jiang2024dive}, MagicDrive-V2 \cite{gao2024magicdrive-v2}, and Cosmos-Drive \cite{ren2025cosmos} leverage the flexibility and scalability of DiT to produce longer videos.
+Glad \cite{xie2025glad} uses latent-variable propagation, and STAGE \cite{wang2025stage} uses hierarchical temporal feature transfer to generate long videos in a streaming fashion.
+Others like UniScene \cite{li2025uniscene} and BEVWorld \cite{zhang2024bevworld} explore multi-modal data synthesis to broaden applications, supporting downstream perception tasks that leverage information from multiple modalities.
+AutoScape \cite{autoscape2025} enforces geometric consistency to produce long-horizon driving scenes, while OmniDrive \cite{omnidrivemv2026} generates multi-view driving videos via unified latent co-compression.
+Complementing these generators, recent studies reframe the driving world model explicitly as a synthetic data generator and revisit how its rollouts should be curated to benefit downstream perception \cite{zeng2025rethinkdwm}.
+These advances enable robust, scalable autonomous driving perception systems by delivering diverse, controllable, and long-horizon training data that capture real-world variability.
+Pushing this further, OpenLongTail~\cite{openlongtail2026} generatively scales scarce long-tail driving data by lifting heterogeneous single- and partial-view clips into multi-view training samples.

 \textbf{Planning-Oriented Data Mining}.
 Beyond perception, data engines also mine rare and safety-critical scenarios for planning.
 Delphi \cite{ma2024delphi} employed a diffusion-based long video generation framework and a failure-case-driven approach utilizing pre-trained visual language models to synthesize data similar to failure scenarios, thereby enhancing sample efficiency and planning performance for end-to-end autonomous driving systems.
 DriveDreamer-2 \cite{zhao2024drivedreamer-2} converted user queries into agent trajectories via a large language model, which are then used to produce traffic-compliant HDMaps for corner case generation.
-Nexus \cite{zhou2025decoupled} simulated both regular and challenging scenarios from fine-grained tokens with independent noise states to improve reactivity and goal conditioning and collected a specialized corner-case dataset to complement challenging scenario generation, Challenger \cite{xu2025challenger} exploited a physics-aware multi-round trajectory refinement to identify adversarial maneuvers and a tailored scoring function to promote realistic yet challenging behaviors compatible with downstream video synthesis.
+Nexus \cite{zhou2025decoupled} simulated both regular and challenging scenarios from fine-grained tokens with independent noise states to improve reactivity and goal conditioning and collected a specialized corner-case dataset to complement challenging scenario generation.
+Challenger \cite{xu2025challenger} exploited a physics-aware multi-round trajectory refinement to identify adversarial maneuvers and a tailored scoring function to promote realistic yet challenging behaviors compatible with downstream video synthesis.
+OmniSCS~\cite{omniscs2026} instead casts safety-critical scenario synthesis as editing within a fully controllable driving world, enabling omni-directional generation of rare, hazardous cases.